Moonman0010/theDancingPony/README.md

 POST call

 - **Description:** It will provide the JWT token for the created user.
-Use this token with "Bearer" in auth tab of preffered aapi client
+Use this token with "Bearer" in auth tab of preffered api client
 - **ExamplePaylod:**
   {
     "user_name": "Diego",